 just keeps growing.

-As the only state in the nation to see an increase in exports every year since 1998, Ohio’s exports are the seventh largest in the United States.
-More than 11,000 Ohio-based companies sell their products internationally, aided by ten Foreign Trade Zones offering duty-free, quota-free secured sites that let them keep overhead costs in check.
+Ohio was the 9th largest exporting state in the United States, moving merchandise valued at $50.5 billion in 2013.
+More than 11,000 Ohio-based companies sell their products internationally, aided by eight Foreign Trade Zones offering duty-free, quota-free secured sites that let them keep overhead costs in check.

 Ohio connects you to information.

 Many public and private research institutions have next generation Internet connectivity.
 Broadband data access is extensively available throughout Ohio’s municipalities for consumer and business access, with municipal wireless expanding quickly.

 We help small businesses

 sell to a big world.

 The Ohio Development Services Agency’s International Trade Assistance Center Program operates from the state’s eight Small Business Development Centers and provides support for businesses new to the export market.
 The program offers free consulting services, fee-based training, and market research.

 Logistics is a multi-billion dollar industry in Ohio.